35ajstern/simple_academic_website/index.md

 ---
 #### About me

 Hello -- I am Machine Learning Engineer in the Prediction, Optimization & Planning team at <a href="https://afresh.com">Afresh Technologies</a>.
+Our team develops forecasting systems to empower groceries stores to reduce food waste & meet demand for fresh food.

 <img style="float: right;" src="../assets/headshot.png" width="210">